vmware-archive/clarity/DESIGN_CONTRIBUTION.md

 for future.
 Most of the time this conversation can happen on the github issue itself but for more advanced components we can set up a private slack channel and or video conferences for regular, live design review sessions.

 Share solution progress with Clarity team to make sure it aligns.
-We will engange on github and set up more collaborative review sessions as needed for the length of the process.
+We will engage on github and set up more collaborative review sessions as needed for the length of the process.
 Usual feedback that can be expected will include things like: